Text Alert FAQ

 • At-capacity trains or bike cars

-If you subscribe to alerts, we'll ping you with alerts through text and/or email – your choice.
-You'll get updates for the trains and stations you care about.
-If your train has additional updates on its status, you'll receive an updated notification each time with the latest information.
+If you subscribe to alerts, you'll receive alerts through text or email – your choice.
+You'll get updates for the trains you selected, as well as for system-wide alerts.
+If your train has additional updates, you'll receive an updated notification each time with the latest information.
 If Caltrain has a larger system-wide disruption, you may receive an alert as we alert all subscribers to scenarios that may have longer-term impact on our services.

 1. Go to www.caltrain.com/text-alerts

-2. Enter your phone number /or email address for your alerts, depending on where you want your alerts to be sent.
+2. Enter your phone number or email address, depending on where you want your alerts to be sent.

 3. Choose your preferred language.